AndroidCoders/gfx-boxes/docs/Tasks.md

 [x] Add a debug feature for saving screenshots
 [x] Add support for multiple animated objects
-[x] Implement basic physics and collision detection
-[ ] Implement physics with mass and object-to-object collisions
+[x] Implement basic physics and collision detection [x] Implement data-driven configuration for all relevant parameters [ ] Implement physics with mass and object-to-object collisions